MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/Why_FCI_Took_log_time_to_failover.md

 Alter database ProdDB modify file (name ='ProdDB_log', size = 4GB, filegrowth = 512MB)
 ```

-Check the above query of the VLF analysis every time you do any step of the above fix steps.
+Execute the `VLF analysis` script at each step of the fix steps above.